chcly/MockVM/README.md

 ## tvm

-tvm executes the file compiled with tcom.
+tvm runs the executable generated from tcom.

 ## Building